 Summary of promising OTEC sites

-We next examine potential areas that lie relatively near settled areas, roads or other sites that would be conducive to building and using infrastructure.
+We next further apply a filter to the results obtained thus far and examine potential areas that lie relatively near settled areas, roads or other sites that would be conducive to building and using infrastructure.
 At this first level of approximation, several islands can fulfill this latter criterion as well.
 For example, Dominica (near the capital city Roseau), the west coast of Martinique and St. Lucia (near Soufrière) are among the most promising sites, along with several areas in Cuba and Jamaica, amongst others..
 Table 2 lists some of the most promising sites.

 Table 2 - List of sites with OTEC potential (1000m depth at closer than 5km to the coast) as well as being near towns or other infrastructure